+The School receives a student allocation on a per pupil basis from the District of Columbia to cover the cost of academic expenses.
 Per pupil appropriated revenue is recognized during the period for which the associated educational services are provided.
-Per pupil appropriation revenue includes \$2,526,481 and \$2,245,756 for the years ended June 30, 2016 and 2015, respectively, for enhancements, such as special education, English language learners, and at-risk students.
-Before and after school care is recognized when the service is provided.
+Per pupil appropriation revenue includes \$2,295,724 and \$2,526,481 for the years ended June 30, 2017 and 2016, respectively, for enhancements, such as special education, English language learners, and at-risk students.
+Before and after school care and rental income is recognized when the service is provided.